microsoft/Kusto-Query-Language/doc/geo-polygon-to-s2cells-function.md

 |-122.3|47.6|Seattle|
 |-115.18|36.16|Las Vegas|

-While this method works in some cases, it is inefficient.
+While this method works in some cases, it's inefficient.
 This method does a cross-join, meaning that it tries to match every polygon to every point.
 This process consumes a large amount of memory and compute resources.
 Instead, we would like to match every polygon to a point with a high probability of containment success, and filter out other points.

 This match can be achieved by the following process:

 1. Converting polygons to S2 cells of level k,
 1. Converting points to the same S2 cells level k,
 1. Joining on S2 cells,
 1. Filtering by [geo_point_in_polygon()](geo-point-in-polygon-function.md).